PdxCodeGuild/class_lemur/2 Flask/labs/01 Programming 101 Labs Redux.md

 - [Guess the Number](https://github.com/PdxCodeGuild/Programming101/blob/master/labs/guess_the_number.md)
 - [Magic 8 Ball](https://github.com/PdxCodeGuild/Programming101/blob/master/labs/magic-8-ball.md) *with* User Input (Show the user's question with the Magic 8 Ball's answer)

+Only version 1 is required for each lab.

 For the labs with user input, use URL converters (ask the user to type their input into the URL bar i.e.: `localhost:5000/grading/87` OR provide anchor tags for the user to click on to submit input `<a href="/guess-the-number/7">7</a>`).

 There should be a home page served by an `index` view with links to each lab.
 If you were to choose Emoticon Generator and Guess the Number, your `app.py` would look something like this: